daviswilsonmemo/daviswilsonmemo/content/posts/temp.md

 **December 2022**
 * House approves reconciled NDAA as H.R.
 7776 in a 350-80 vote on December 8, 2022 and the Senate approves in a 83-11 vote on December 15, 2022 (see Appendix II).
 It was signed by President Joe Biden on December 23, 2022 and became Public Law 117-263.

+## Appendix I: Public Statements

+### Public Statements from Adm.
+Tom Wilson

+#### Adm.
+Tom Wilson, interviewed by Billy Cox (Aug 5, 2008)
+When asked if he’d ever been barred from retrieving classified material, exotic or otherwise, during his career:

+> Never

+#### Interview with Billy Cox (2020)
+Primary quotes from interview:

+> It’s all fiction.
+I wouldn’t know Eric Davis if he walked in right now.

+> I’m not saying that sometime, somewhere, I never met (Davis), but I certainly don’t know him, I don’t remember him, and I definitely did not sit with him in a car for an hour in Las Vegas.

+> You may also see in those notes where I came with two other naval officers, a lieutenant and a lieutenant commander, and a petty officer who was driving the car.
+I was not even in the Navy then.
+And the Navy was certainly not ferrying me around in a car at that point.
+Those notes are really detailed – it’s like somebody wrote a fiction piece.
+But it never happened, trust me.
+There are so many things in those notes that are demonstrably inaccurate.
+And I don’t know how I could prove it, but I haven’t been to Las Vegas since 1979, 80.

+On the synopsis of the notes:
+> Silly.

+Regarding a meeting referenced in the notes
+> I don’t remember the details, but they [Mitchell was accompanied by UFO researcher Steven Greer] said there would be evidence in black programs, and would I be interested in chasing it down.
+I told them I had far too many things to do.
+I’m not saying there are no such programs because I don’t know.
+I didn’t check or follow up.
+It might not have been a waste of time for somebody (to pursue), but I did not have time to waste, believe me.
+At the time I was up to my eyeballs in Bosnia and Kosovo and Korea and Iraq and, you name it, terrorism.
+So I didn’t feel I should spend my time — well, I had enough black programs I had to deal with.

+#### Email to Ross Coulthart (June 30, 2020)
+> The entire memo attributed to Dr. Davis, including his characterization of my attitude, emotions and sentiments about other individuals is pure fiction.”
+“Many of the people (Oke Shannon, Mike Crawford, Linda, Rich, Doug) he characterizes in the memo as people I interacted with are completely unknown to me, as are the conversations I purportedly had on Special Access Programs related to UFOs with senior officials in the Department of Defence ...

+#### Email to Billy Cox (September 2022)
+> To my knowledge I have never met Oke Shannon, and certainly didn’t call him to arrange any meetings with anybody . . .
+This whole debate about ‘the memo’ is ludicrous as far as I’m concerned.

+### Public Statements from others in Davis-Wilson Memo
+#### Dr. Eric Davis, interviewed by Steven Greenstreet (Nov 2019)
+> I can’t discuss that.”
+“I’m not at liberty to discuss it.

+> They were leaked out of Ed Mitchell’s estate and there’s nothing I can say about it.